What is Exservan and how is it used?

 Drugs Highly Bound To Plasma Proteins

 Riluzole and warfarin are highly bound to plasma proteins.
 In vitro, riluzole did not show any displacement of warfarin from plasma proteins.
-Riluzole binding to plasma proteins was unaffected by warfarin, digoxin, imipramine, and quinine at high therapeutic concentrations in vitro.
+Riluzole binding to plasma proteins was unaffected by warfarin, digoxin, imipramine and quinine at high therapeutic concentrations in vitro.

-The efficacy of EXSERVAN is based upon relative bioavailability and food-effect study in healthy subjects comparing oral riluzole tablets to EXSERVAN oral film [see CLINICAL PHARMACOLOGY].
+The efficacy of EXSERVAN is based upon a relative bioavailability and food-effect study in healthy subjects comparing oral riluzole tablets to EXSERVAN oral film [see CLINICAL PHARMACOLOGY].

 The efficacy of riluzole was demonstrated in two studies (Study 1 and 2) that evaluated riluzole tablets 50 mg twice daily in patients with amyotrophic lateral sclerosis (ALS).
 Both studies included patients with either familial or sporadic ALS, a disease duration of less than 5 years, and a baseline forced vital capacity greater than or equal to 60% of normal.

 Study 1 was a randomized, double-blind, placebo-controlled clinical study that enrolled 155 patients with ALS.
 Patients were randomized to receive riluzole tablets 50 mg twice daily (n=77) or placebo (n=78) and were followed for at least 13 months (up to a maximum duration of 18 months).
 The clinical outcome measure was time to tracheostomy or death.